MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-managing-projects-with-jobs.md

 3. On the **Home** tab, in the **Process** group, choose **Sales Invoice\/Credit Memo**.
 On the sales invoice, you can see that only the down payment is included in the invoice.
 You can now send this to the customer as agreed.

 ## Next Steps
- This walkthrough has taken you through some of the basic steps of working with jobs in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+ This walkthrough has taken you through some of the basic steps of working with jobs in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You have learned about how to create a new job, how to copy a job, and how to handle payments.
 Also, you have seen a demonstration of how to track hours and create invoices.

 ## See Also
  [Business Process Walkthroughs](../business-process-walkthroughs.md)